rsoesemann/salesforce-recipes/README.md

 - Good Names reveal intentions and hide implementation details (Name should be stable, implementations change)
 - The more important a name is the simpler it must be.
 CamelCaseHumps are a sign of overcomplicated naming
 - Prefixing non-void methods with get... was needed in Java but is bad style in Apex.
 Having all methods start with g wont help readability. int age() and void age(int value) is much clearer.
+- For Custom Objects and Custom Fields, API Names should always follow PascalCase convention.
+This indicates that you really took care when providing the API name rather than leaving the default Salesforce name with underscores replacing whitespaces.
+In the same way, variables in apex should follow camelCase conventions except for contants, which should follow SNAKE_CASE convention.
+- Avoid [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) where variable type is encoded in the variable name.
+- Follow [Microsoft Guidelines for abbreviations and acronyms](https://docs.microsoft.com/en-us/previous-versions/dotnet/netframework-1.1/141e06ef(v=vs.71)?redirectedfrom=MSDN).
+Avoid abbreviations, use only well known acronyms and always use PascalCase or camelCase for them.
 - Examples:
   - `RegistrationQueue` is better than `PlatformEventHandler`
   - `age` is better than `intAge`